Soft Coated Wheaten Terrier dog breed

 About the Soft Coated Wheaten Terrier

-The Soft Coated Wheaten Terrier is a large terrier dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Soft Coated Wheaten Terrier is an excellent choice for first-time dog owners.
+The Soft Coated Wheaten Terrier is a medium terrier dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Soft Coated Wheaten Terrier is an excellent choice for first-time dog owners.
 Typically standing 17 to 19 inches tall at the shoulder and weighing 30 to 40 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the Soft Coated Wheaten Terrier brings a distinct combination of traits that sets it apart.
 The Soft Coated Wheaten Terrier is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Soft Coated Wheaten Terrier loves being close to its people and forms strong bonds with every member of the household.